 - Remove the chicken, dice it discarding the skin and bones.

-- Add the chicken back in along with the chickpeas, black beans, and kidney beans.
+- Add the chicken back in along with the chickpeas, black beans, and kidney beans (all rinsed and drained).

 - Add the cumin, chili powder, red pepper flakes (if using), garlic powder and salt.
 Stir to combine.

-- Cook at a simmer for another 30 minutes.
+- Cook at a simmer to warm through for 10-15 minutes.

 - Serve in bowls and top with shredded cheddar cheese.
-Instead of using a spoon, use sturdy, round tortilla chips to scoop the chili as you would chips and dip.
+Use sturdy, round tortilla chips to scoop the chili as you would chips and dip.

 Leave a Reply